keatox/forecast/README.md

 ## Quickstart:
 create .env in root with REDDIT_API_SECRET, REDDIT_API_KEY, POSTGRES_PASSWORD, POSTGRES_HOST = localhost

+if creating a new database, uncomment the code in the __init__ of database.py upon first deployment

 ### To run locally

 navigate to src/backend/app.py